-1.6 The interview panel
+The interview or selection panel

-For ST posts there are national recommendations for England, Wales and Northern Ireland that determine who should be present on interview panels.
+For ST posts, there are national recommendations for England, Wales and Northern Ireland that determine who should be present on interview panels.
 You can expect the following people:

-- · Lay chairperson
+- lay chairperson

-- · Regional College adviser or deputy
+- regional College adviser or deputy

-- Postgraduate Dean or deputy
+- postgraduate Dean or deputy

 - Programme Director or chair of Specialty Training Committee

-- 2-4 Consultants from training locations
+- two to four Consultants from training locations

-- · A Trust Senior Manager
+- a Trust Senior Manager

-- $\bullet \ \ University \ representative \ (for a cademic \ posts).$
+- university representative (for academic posts).